finos/FDC3/docs/api-bridging/spec.md

         responseGuid:  string,
         /** Timestamp at which request was generated */
         timestamp:  Date,
-        /** AppMetadata source request received from */ source?: AppMetadata,
+        /** AppIdentifier source request received from */ source?: AppIdentifier,
-        /** AppMetadata destination response sent from */ destination?: AppMetadata
+        /** AppIdentifier destination response sent from */ destination?: AppIdentifier
     }
 }
 ```

 DAs should send these messages on to the bridge, which will add the `source.desktopAgent` metadata.
-Further, when processing responses, the bridge should also augment any `AppMetadata` objects in responses with the the same id applied to `source.desktopAgent`.
+Further, when processing responses, the bridge should also augment any `AppIdentifier` objects in responses with the the same id applied to `source.desktopAgent`.

 ## Individual message exchanges